youssefzaafan/Manual-Testing-of-Talabat-Mobile-Application/README.md

 ---

 ## 🔗 Future Improvements
-In the next phase, this project can be extended with **automation testing** using tools such as:
+In the next phase, this project can be extended with **automation testing** such as:
-- **Selenium / Appium** – For cross-device functional automation
-- **Device Farms (e.g., LambdaTest)** – For running scripts across multiple devices and screen sizes
+- **Device Farm Integration (e.g., LambdaTest):**
+Execute automated test scripts across a wide range of devices, operating systems, and screen sizes to ensure responsive design and cross-platform compatibility.
+-	**Automated Regression Testing:**
+Given Talabat’s frequent builds and fast-paced release cycles especially when restaurants are added or menus updated automating regression tests ensures that critical user flows remain stable and functional.
+- **Performance Testing Under Load:**
+Simulate high user traffic and concurrent transactions to evaluate the app’s responsiveness, stability, and scalability during peak usage.

 ---